The Beurling-Selberg Box Minorant Problem via Linear Programming Bounds: Introduction

-One of our main theorems, Theorem \ref{mainTheoremIntro}, shows that for sufficiently large dimensions the lower bound $\delta>1$ is a necessary condition for a positive answer of Question \ref{mainQuestion}.
-The proof of this, as well as and our other main results, are based in a detailed analysis of the following extremal problem (especially the special case $N=2$) which is the main focus of this paper.
+The proof of this, as well as and our other main results, are based in a detailed analysis of the following extremal problem and a novel technique to bound the objective of this infinite dimensional linear program by the objective of a finite dimensional linear program (Theorems \ref{nuLPbound} and \ref{DeltaLPbound}).